kaycix/humboldtnativeplants/collections/_categories/beginner.md

 ---
 name: "Beginner-Friendly Native Plants"
+icon: "/assets/images/plants/achillea_millefolium_icon.jpg"
 layout: category

 category_tag_name: "beginner"

-subtext: "Native plants are all generally beginner-friendly - as they are perfectly matched to our current environment.
-However, here is a list of plants that might be extra fun and rewarding for the beginner native plant gardener"
+subtext: "Native plants are generally easier to grow because they don't need soil amendments or extra irrigation once they are established.
+However, these are a list of plants that might be extra forgiving and rewarding for the beginner gardener"
 ---